OHM Advisors’ Fredendall Appointed to Inaugural Michigan Infrastructure Council

-The Michigan Infrastructure Council was created within the Michigan Department of Treasury and consists of nine voting members; five of which were appointed by Governor Snyder and four appointed by the leaders of the legislature.
+The Michigan Infrastructure Council was created within the Michigan Department of Treasury and consists of nine voting members; five of whom were appointed by Governor Snyder and four by the leaders of the legislature.

-Appointed to the Council by Michigan Speaker of the House Tom Leonard, Dan is slated to serve a two year term that expires December 31, 2020.
+Appointed to the Council by Michigan Speaker of the House Tom Leonard, Fredendall is slated to serve a two-year term that expires December 31, 2020.
 The nine-person council will bring together local utility and infrastructure owners, regional representatives, finance and policy experts, and state department leaders to coordinate infrastructure-related goals and develop a long-term investment and management strategy for Michigan’s infrastructure assets.

-A graduate of Michigan State University with a Bachelor’s Degree in Civil Engineering, Dan is a 35-year resident of Livonia, Michigan—where he raised three children alongside his wife Martha.
-Both Dan and Martha support and practice community involvement, having served on numerous local civic commissions, non-profit boards, fundraising committees, parish council, and athletic leagues.
+A graduate of Michigan State University with a Bachelor’s Degree in Civil Engineering, Fredendall is a 35-year resident of Livonia, Michigan—where he raised three children alongside his wife, Martha.
+The two support and practice community involvement, having served on numerous local civic commissions, non-profit boards, fundraising committees, parish council, and athletic leagues.

 OHM Advisors is the community advancement firm.
 Founded in 1962, we deliver award-winning work across the architecture, engineering, and planning spheres.
 With more than 500 employees in offices throughout Ohio, Michigan, and Tennessee, our team partners with leaders at all levels of government, school districts, developers, universities, and private companies to create great places.